On this page

 Contents of a social plan

-For employees that will be made redundant, the social plan regulates, among others, a possible severance payment (possibly in addition to the transition payment).
-For employees staying behind, the social plan regulates, among others, workplace changes, for example when relocating.
+For employees that will be made redundant, the social plan regulates matters such as the transition payment.
+For the remaining employees, the social plan regulates other matters, such as workplace changes, for example when relocating.
 The CAO can also determine which aspects should be included in your social plan.